daniellefricke/POSTGrad/README.md

 # README POSTGrad

-POSTGrad is a database of message boards for alumni of universities and colleges in the United States.
+POSTGrad is a web app of message boards for alumni of universities and colleges in the United States.
+'Centralizing' the alumni community would be a way to boost alumni interactions, activities, and involvement, especially for those who leave the community where their school is located.

 * Ruby version
   'rails', '~> 5.1.1'